pingcap/mysql-tester/README.md

 2. Set up a MySQL database, then run the mysql-tester with the `-record` parameter to generate an example.result file.
 3. Set up a Test environment, and run the mysql-tester to test the functionality.
 It will compare the result with the example.result file.

-### Notes
-Please maintain testcases in this repository, including test files and result files.

-testcases are packaged into the binary file, so you can run the mysql-tester anywhere without the need to copy the testcase directory.

 ## Usage

 ```bash